Planning to visit some medieval walled cities in Spain? Have limited time? These 15 cities and towns can be visited on day trips from major cities.

 - Toledo Cathedral – built over 250 years, Toledo cathedral is considered the best example of High Gothic architecture in Spain.
 The interior of the cathedral is adorned with works of El Greco, Goya and Velazquez

 - Mezquita Cristo de La Luz – a picturesque mosque located near Puerta del Sol.
-It was built in 999 by the Arabs and later converted to a church
+It was built in 999 by the Arabs and later converted into a church.

 - Monastery of San Juan de Los Reyes – exquisitely decorated 15th-century monastery in the heart of Toledo’s Jewish Quarter